ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 ## Requisites

-To this configuration works correctly, you have to:
+For this configuration to work correctly, you need:

 - A configured [**BFF**](/key-concepts#backend-for-frontend) with Beagle, in case you haven't configured yet, check out this [**tutorial**](/get-started/creating-a-project-from-scratch/case-backend).